Last updated: 5 April 2019 8:35 AM (GMT)

 2. Uganda’s EPA should regularly issue air quality alerts to the public.
-This informs the public and sensitive population - including children, older adults and people suffering from cardiorespiratory diseases - about pollution levels.
+This informs the public and vulnerable population, such as children and older adults, about pollution levels.

 3. Improvement in urban transit system could also reduce traffic in Kampala and other urban areas.

-4. Cities around the world are now banning the most polluting cars entering city centers.
+4. Cities around the world are now banning the most polluting cars from entering city centers.
 Uganda could consider this as well as zero-emission zones.